-CONTEXT The Reserve Bank of India (RBI) is aligning its July-June accounting year with the government's April-March fiscal year in order to ensure more effective management of the country's finances.
-ABOUT When it commenced operations on April 1, 1935, with Sir Osborne Smith as its first

-- When it commenced operations on April 1, 1935, with Sir Osborne Smith as its first Governor, the RBI followed a January-December accounting year. - On March 11, 1940, however, the bank changed its accounting year to July-June.
+- O CONTEXT - The Reserve Bank of India (RBI) is aligning its July-June accounting year with the government's April-March fiscal year in order to ensure more effective management of the country's finances. - ABOUT - When it commenced operations on April 1, 1935, with Sir Osborne Smith as its first Governor, the RBI followed a January-December accounting year. - On March 11, 1940, however, the bank changed its accounting year to July-June.

-• Now, after nearly eight decades, the RBI is making another switch: the next accounting year will be a nine-month period from July 2020 to March 31, 2021, and thereafter, all financial years will start from April, as it happens with the central and state governments.
+Now, after nearly eight decades, the RBI is making another switch: the next accounting year will be a nine-month period from July 2020 to March 31, 2021, and thereafter, all financial years will start from April, as it happens with the central and state governments.